 Export: According to the Customs Office, Mongolia's export of refined copper increased 3.5-fold from 2010 to 2020.
-Most refined copper exports constitutes of copper cathode and alloys.
+Most refined copper exports constituted of copper cathode and alloys.
 As a result of Achit Ikht's emergence in the market in 2014, the industry output increased from 2.2 thousand tons in 2013 to 6.3 thousand tons in 2014.
 In 2015 and 2016, 12.4 thousand tons and 15.9 thousand tons of refined copper were produced, respectively.
 However, since 2017, export of refined copper has declined.
 This decrease was attributed to a contraction in production.
-In 2020, the refined copper exports dropped significantly to 9.8 thousand tons, declining 17.8 percent year-on-year.
-Refined copper exports were normal in the first half of 2020 but declined significantly in the second half of the year compared to the previous year due to the lockdown measures related to COVID-19 (ERI, 2021).
+In 2020, the refined copper exports dropped significantly to 9.8 thousand tons, declining 17.8 percent.
+Refined copper exports were normal in the first half of 2020 but declined significantly in the second half of the year compared to the previous year due to the lockdown measures related COVID-19 (ERI, 2021).

-Excluding refined copper and alloys, Mongolia's copper end-products export consists of copper wires, copper tubes, copper, copper rods, copper nails and others.
-However, these products are not exported every year and when it is being exported, it is usually in small volumes.
-Erdmin exported small volumes of copper tube (HS code 7411) and copper tube armature (HS code 7412) in 2015 and 2016 (ERI, 2017).
+Excluding refined copper and alloys, Mongolia's copper end-products export consists of copper wires, copper tubes, copper rods, copper nails and others.
+However, these products are not exported every year and are usually in small volumes.
+Erdmin exported small volumes of copper tube (HS code 7411), copper tube armature (HS code 7412) in 2015 and 2016 (ERI, 2017).
 Moreover, according to the Customs Office, Mongolia exported kitchen utensils between 2010 and 2012, some copper nails in 2017, and copper wires in 2017 and 2020.
-It should be noted that Mongolia exported 154 tons of copper wires in 2020, which is a relatively large amount.
+It was noted that Mongolia exported 154 tons of copper wires in 2020, which is a relatively large amount.